deryosssss/RunClub/README.md

 - Progress Tracking: Users can log their running progress and view historical data.

-- Role-Based Access Control (RBAC): Admins and regular users have different access permissions.
+- Role-Based Access Control (RBAC): Admins can manage events and users, while regular users can enroll in events and track progress.

 - Pagination & Filtering: Efficient data retrieval with built-in pagination and filtering.

 - Security: Implements JWT authentication and IP rate limiting to prevent unauthorized access.

-Health Monitoring: A /health endpoint for checking the API's operational status.
+- Health Monitoring: A /health endpoint for checking the API's operational status.

 ##  4. Installation Instructions